ProyectoFinalCAECE/comet-server/README.md

 To add new records to the db:

+1) Run `npm install -g grunt-cli` to install grunt's command line interface.<br />
-1) Add content to database_seed.json providing a valid json.<br />
+2) Add content to database_seed.json providing a valid json.<br />
-2) Truncate db tables if neccessary, as seed does not remove anything.
+3) Truncate db tables if neccessary, as seed does not remove anything.
 Just adds missing records.<br />
-3) Move to Gruntfile directory.<br />
+4) Move to Gruntfile directory.<br />
-4) Run 'grunt'.
+5) Run `grunt`.